GreenFlag31/node-tao/README.md

   function nPlusOne(n: number) {
     return n + 1;
   }
-  const data = { name: 'Ben' };

   const res = eta.render('simple', { name: 'Ben' }, { nPlusOne });
   console.log(res); // <h1>Hi Ben!</h1>
 });
 ```

-It is also possible to register helpers on `globalThis`, but it can lead to name collision.
+It is also possible to register helpers on `globalThis` without provided them to the template engine, but it can lead to name collision.

 ## Include